marykdb/maryk/core/documentation/query.md

 Maryk provides some basic query actions which are basically based on the CRUD model: you can add, change, get, scan or delete objects.

+The Get and Scan request types are available in 3 flavors:
+- `GetRequest`/`ScanRequest` - Returns `Values` to represent the object as it is on requested time.
+- `GetUpdatesRequest`/`ScanUpdatesRequest` - Returns `Updates` like `Addition`/`Change`/`Removal` to show
+ the changing of data and its view defined by filters and limit/offset over time.
+Is possible to use in `executeFlow` to get live updates as new data is processed.
+- `GetChangesRequest`/`ScanChangesRequest` - Returns any data as versioned changes as it is stored in the datastore ordered per data object.

 ### Add

 With [`AddRequest`](../src/commonMain/kotlin/maryk/core/query/requests/AddRequest.kt) objects can be